henryb679/Wellbeing-Advisor-IOS-app/README.md

 # Wellbeing Adviser

-This application will be build natively in IOS initially following some tutorials online as a framework then built into a fully functional application at the end.
+This application will be build natively in IOS initially following some tutorials online as a framework then build it into a fully functional application at the end.

 ## Purpose of This